miller-me/lab-resources/Intros_to_Coding/Best_Practices.md

 you simply don’t know how to overcome even after extensive Googling, you can always [submit a service ticket to IT](https://service.northeastern.edu/tech?id=index_nu).
-They can work with you on the issue and offer free consultations for users to discuss specific problems.
-It’s not always quick, so you will likely need to continue working at it in the meantime, but the people in IT are very knowledgeable and willing to help.
+They can work with you on the issue and offer free consultations to discuss specific problems.
+IT is not always quick to respond, so you will likely need to continue working at the issue in the meantime, but they are very knowledgeable and willing to help.

+#### Don’t be afraid to start over.

+This advice comes with two major caveats: start over *if you are confident you can now do it right*, and remember that you aren’t starting entirely from scratch - you already know where the pitfalls are.
+Most of what you do will fail; you will get errors you expected, errors you didn’t expect, and errors that make you want to throw your computer out the window.
+In running and re-running scripts to overcome these errors, you accumulate a lot of “junk”: files that are incorrectly formatted or out-of-date, buggy scripts, inconsistent environments, and directories that don’t contain anything you need.
+But you will also accumulate things that *did* work.
+So from the mess pluck out the raw data, debugged scripts, relevant logs, and anything else you can use downstream.
+Burn the rest.

+I’ll give a personal example to illustrate my point.
+When I first attempted an RNA-Seq differential expression analysis, it took me a long time to reach a point where I could even attempt the “differential expression analysis” step.
+Before that were many weeks of trying and re-trying quality trimming, quantification, and so on.
+When I finally got all my scripts working, I had so many “interim” files that I couldn’t tell what was what (stay organized and use descriptive file names!).
+But I had raw data, a few supporting files, and debugged scripts.
+I put everything that worked into one directory and locked away “everything else”.
+Then I restarted.
+Having ironed out most of the errors, my second attempt took one week start-to-finish.
+You will constantly improve, but sometimes you need to go scorched-earth on your earlier work to do it right.